SupperCraft5000/RAGEMP-EasyWhitelist/README.md

 There you have to add the SocialClub ID.
 Restart Server & its done.

-For questions or help DM me or add me on Discord: XCRON#0001
+For questions or help DM me on rage forum: https://rage.mp/profile/90566-xcron/